European Union (EU) - Export requirements for fish and seafood

 - (iii) mortality in the establishment

-The aquaculture establishments will be required to have the following controls/requirements in place before their aquatic animals or products are eligible to be exported to the EU:
+The aquaculture establishment is required to have the following controls/requirements in place before their aquatic animals or products are eligible for export to the EU:

 - The aquaculture establishment from which the consignment originates must be registered or licensed.
-This means the aquaculture establishment must have a valid aquaculture license issued by Department of Fisheries and Oceans (DFO) or the province in which the establishment is located
+This means the aquaculture establishment must have a valid aquaculture licence issued by Department of Fisheries and Oceans (DFO) or the province or territory in which the establishment is located

 - The aquaculture establishment from which the aquatic animals originate must be one where the license holder has the following up to date records for at least 3 years: